-If you’re wondering which type of summer squash variety to plant, you’ve come to the right place.
-With so many different summer squash varieties, taking a minute to learn about the differences in flavor and texture, and the best way to use them, will help you choose the best type for your needs.
+With so many different types of summer squash, taking a minute to learn about the differences in flavor and texture, and the best way to use them, will help you choose the best type for your needs.
 Better yet, grow a few varieties and mix things up with beautiful harvests all summer long.

 Don’t forget, summer squash is best when harvested young and the skin is soft and tender.
 Summer squash should be consumed within a week or two of harvest and should be kept refrigerated.